Bar M Loop

 Getting there:

-From the north: Drive south on US-191 for 16 miles south of I-70.
-From Moab, drive 10 miles north from the Colorado River on 191.
+From the north: Drive south on US-191 for 22 miles south of I-70.
+From Moab, drive 7 miles north from the Colorado River on 191.
 When you see the Gemini Bridges parking area, look for a gravel road on the opposite side (east, away from the cliffs).
-Turn onto the gravel road and immediately go right, then right again into the parking area.
-GPS N 38° 39.38' W 109° 40.66'.
-The trail starts by riding the gravel road either north or south.
+Turn onto the gravel road and immediately go right.
+The first parking area GPS N 38° 39.38' W 109° 40.66' is restaurant parking, although many riders park here.
+The road you're driving on is the western side of the traditional Bar M loop.
+Keep driving another 0.2 miles then turn left to the official Brand Trails parking in the valley.
+Backtrack up to the Bar M trail on the eastern side of the fence -- across from the paved Old Highway 191 Trail.

 Riding Resources: